cgmartin0310/sendbird/CONSENT-CREATION-FIX.md

 ### Validation Errors
 The form will now show specific validation errors like:
-- "Patient ID is required"
+- "patientId: Patient ID is required"
-- "Organization ID is required"
+- "organizationId: Organization ID is required"
-- "Consent type is required"
+- "consentType: Consent type is required"
-- "Valid consent date is required"
+- "consentDate: Valid consent date is required"
+- "expiryDate: Invalid value" (fixed - now optional fields are handled correctly)

+### Fixed: Null ExpiryDate Issue
+The form was sending `null` for empty expiry dates, causing validation errors.
+Now:
+- Empty optional fields are not sent in the request
+- Only fields with actual values are included in the payload
+- This applies to `expiryDate` and `specificOrganizationId`

 ## Testing After Deployment